 Despite occasional bursts of mental instability from Treadwell during the film, which leads to some bizarre behaviour, we still find him endearing.
 He’d be nearly 60 now, but it’s difficult to see any other outcome than what occurred in 2003 to the intrepid, self-styled activist.

 He did push the limits, but he failed to respect the boundaries between nature and humanity.
 Eerily, Treadwell seemed to be well aware of this and it seems he may have been on a self-destructive rampage, which coincidentally allowed him to promote the welfare of his beloved bears.

 He noted in letters to friends he believed his death would further the cause of animal conservationism, but it’s consistently stated throughout the film the bears were in a protected region of land.

 You can only conclude that Treadwell was out there in the wilderness to escape his frustrations with life and, over 13 summers, found a sense of wellbeing.

 Herzog, incidentally, refused to include the audio tape footage of the fatal bear attack.
 It’s unclear what happened, but one of Treadwell’s cameras was recording sound when a lone bear stormed his camp.

 The recording has never been made public, but by keeping it out of the film Herzog did a noble act and it steers Grizzly Man away from unnecessary horror.

 In what is a flawless documentary, we hope the public memory of Treadwell will be of someone who was a good person, but who was severely frustrated and misguided.

-Herzog discusses this to greater effect than we ever can in the documentary – he immersed himself in Treadwell’s world and the result is this outstanding piece of work which remains, 11 years after its release, a masterpiece.
-You can do yourself a favour and watch it immediately.
+Herzog discusses this to greater effect than we ever can in the documentary – he immersed himself in Treadwell’s world.
+The result is this outstanding piece of work which remains a masterpiece.